dereuromark/cakephp-tools/docs/Install.md

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.

-Put the files in `ROOT/plugins/Tools`, using Packagist/Composer:
+Include the plugin using Packagist/Composer:
 ```
 "require": {
-	"dereuromark/cakephp-tools": "dev-cake3"
+	"dereuromark/cakephp-tools": "dev-master"
 }
 ```
 and